 - Being very overweight or underweight.

 Things you can do to lower your risk of heat-related illness:

-- Try to spend at least 2 hours a day (if possible during the hottest part of the day) some place air-conditioned —for example, the shopping mall, the movies, the library, a senior center, or a friend's house.
+- If your house is hot, try to spend at least 2 hours during mid-day some place that has air conditioning—for example, go to the shopping mall, movies, library, senior center, or a friend's house.